baltazargch/sdm_marmosini_colombia/README.md

 ## How to cite
 Please, when using any part or the whole code give corresponding credits both for us and the packages used.
 Suggested cite to this recurse:

-González, B., Brook, F., and Martin, G. (2021).
-Distribution and conservation of the species of Marmosini (Didelphimorphia, Didelphidae) from Colombia.
-PREPRINT (Version 1) available at Research Square [https://doi.org/10.21203/rs.3.rs-557895/v1].
+Gonzalez, B., Brook, F., Martin, G. M. (2022).
+Updated distribution and conservation perspectives of marmosine opossums from Colombia.
+Hystrix, the Italian Journal of Mammalogy, 0. https://doi.org/10.4404/hystrix-00489-2021

 **PLEASE, FELL FREE TO COMMENT, SHARE AND IMPROVE THIS WORK**